Make a Custom Wood Carving knife

 A carving knife one could make custom for the job at hand.
 At this point the blade is sharp and very soft, and ready to be hardened and tempered.

 You will need a coffee can (or something that holds at least 1 litre, 4 is best) 2/3’s filled with olive or canola oil warmed to body temperature, a propane torch set into a small bucket of sand for stability and safety, your pieces of ceramic wool, and a pair of vise grips.
-Have a bucket of water around in case something that shouldn't starts burning.
+Have a bucket of water around ( or your kids loaded water gun) in case something that shouldn't starts burning.
 Have the can with oil and the torch in sand on opposite sides of the wool placed on your work table.
 If you’re right handed have the torch on the left and the oil on the right.
 If you’re left handed do it with the torch to the right of the oil.
+The point is, set yourself up.
 This way when you have your hook at the right colour you can secure it in the grips and quickly douse it in the oil without losing the temperature.

 Take the blade out of the handle and place it on one split half of the wool.
 Take the other half and lay it beside the blade for heat reflection.
 Always be aware of the razor sharp, thin, soft edge.
+You don’t want the edges to overheat.
+Watch the colour stays even.
 Warm the oil in the can to body temperature on a stove.
 Have the vise grip adjusted to hold the blade securely and ready.
-Do a practice run smoothly and quickly attaching grips with one hand to the end of the tang, from under the flame, off the wool to where it would land into the centre of the oil can, like a perfect dive but don’t go into the oil.
-When the real quenching in oil happens try not to touch the sides or bottom of the can with the blade.
+Do a practice run smoothly and quickly attaching grips with one hand to the end of the tang, from under the flame, off the wool to where it would land into the centre of the oil can, like a perfect dive (but don’t go into the oil).
+When the actual quenching in oil happens, try not to touch the sides or bottom of the can with the blade.

 You want to achieve an even cherry red in the blade down to the first bolt hole.
 Light your torch and start passing the flame over the blade.
-The cutting edges are thin and the tip is particularly vulnerable, so when passing over the blade be aware of spending more time on the thick centre.
+The cutting edges are thin and the tip is particularly vulnerable, so when passing over the blade be aware of spending more time on the thick centre and tang.

 Move the flame from the bolt hole to just below the tip.
 The metal will begin to turn pale straw, straw, bronze, brown, purple, blue, blue green.
 Spend more time at the centre line, and shadows will pass over the blade.
 It will begin to glow cherry red.
-Keep the cherry red and make it grow towards the tip, constantly evening out the colour.
-At this point the tip and thin edges are vulnerable.
+Keep the cherry red and make it grow red towards the tip, constantly evening out the colour.
+At this point the tip and thin edges are very vulnerable.
 If you let it get too hot or glowing orange you're burning out carbon.
 At yellow you're ruining the metal and there is distortion.
-This situation happens very quickly so watch that tip closely.
-Once it is in a cherry red evenly across from tip to tang, attach the vise grips to the end of the tang, get ready, and in one smooth motion douse it into the oil customy stirring until the blade can be handled.
+This situation happens very quickly (sometimes in a flash) so watch that tip closely.
+Once it is in a cherry red evenly across from tip to tang, attach the vise grips to the end of the tang, get ready, and in one smooth motion, with a perfect dive, douse it into the oil gently and constantly stirring until the blade can be handled.

-The blade right now is as brittle as glass.
+The blade right now is brittle.
 Now it is ready to be tempered.
 Wipe off the blade and clean the tang bright.
 Test for hardness by passing a file across an inside edge.
 If it skates, you've got hardness.

 If you don’t get it don’t worry - just wipe your blade and repeat this process.